Hojagulyyev/rp2/README.md

 `python manage.py runserver`

+### Terminal 2

+Just installing Celery, however, isn’t enough.
+If you attempt to run the task queue, you’ll notice that Celery first seems to start up fine but then displays an error message that indicates that Celery can’t find a message broker.

+`sudo apt install redis`

+Open another terminal or linux service in server and run celery workers

+`celery -A rp2 worker --loglevel=info`

+### Terminal 3

+Open another terminal or linux service.
+You should change permission access mode (chmod) of these files

+`chmod -R 777 celerybeat-schedule venv`

+and run celery beat

+`celery -A rp2 beat`

+You’ve successfully arranged the puzzle pieces necessary to run the project.

 ## Contributing

+Use the `dev` branch to contributing.
 We love your contributions and do our best to provide you with mentorship and support.

 ## License